HTC One V

 A powerful phone at a good price

 Among the gazillion of smartphones that have taken the gadget universe by rapid storm, few are cheap.
 Or at least few offer a decent price.
 So it is always great news to discover a handset many can own without meaning they have to give up on quality. $317 HTC One V is one of these rare birds.
 You can bet that this smartphone will be synonymous with good performance despite the low price it features.
 But, if we’re at it, we should warn you that its biggest con is its poor processor.
-Our article will tell you more about his handset.
+Our review will tell you more about his handset.

 If you made yourselves comfortable, let’s get this show on the road.
-We’ll start our benchmarking program by mentioning this and that about the looks of the HTC One V. If you remember how the 2009 HTC Hero phone looked like, then you’ll have a sudden flashback when locking eyes with this new model.
+We’ll start our testing program by mentioning this and that about the looks of the HTC One V. If you remember how the 2009 HTC Hero phone looked like, then you’ll have a sudden flashback when locking eyes with this new model.
 The One V looks similar to that ancient handset down to its aluminum body and bent chin.
-To some, the design will be attractive.
+To some, the design will be attrcative.
 To others, probably not so much.
 But, in our own opinion, we find this strategy one to help this model look original when seen next to current smartphones all looking the same among each other.
 The material had a very pleasant feel when we used the One V to make a call.
 One-handed use will be of no issue.
 The size of this phone is similar to that of the recently reviewed iPhone 4S.

 A con of the design is how much the bottom’s edges stick out.
 Another con which should have not appeared in its specs: physical touch-sensitive keys instead of software-based buttons.
 But the 115g soon made us get sudden amnesia and love this handset for such great weight.
 Great thinness is assured by 9.2 mm.